Frequently Asked Questions

 Yes, you will be expected to pay for the service.
 There is a reduced fee for pensioners and health care card holders.
 The CALMS staff will be able to give you an estimate of the fee that may be charged, and how much of that will be reimbursed from Medicare, and pensioner concessions prior to booking an appointment.
 After you have paid your bill, you will be issued with a receipt which may be used to claim a rebate from Medicare if the patient is entitled to Medicare Benefits.
 CALMS LTD is a private billing surgery.
 Payment is required at the time of consultation.
 Your doctor will advise the fee payable, which may vary as all our doctors set their fees independently.

-If you’re unhappy with any aspect of our service, we invite you to raise your concern with the President of the board of CALMS by writing to us with a detailed description of your grievance.
-The President of CALMS will attend to your complaint at the earliest opportunity and respond in kind.
+If you’re unhappy with any aspect of our service, we invite you to raise your concern with the management of CALMS by writing to us at email@example.com with a detailed description of your grievance.
+Management of CALMS will attend to your complaint at the earliest opportunity and respond in kind.